123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 ### Data processing

-This dataset contains four tables in CSV format that are connected to each other by primary keys:
+This dataset contains four tables in CSV format that are connected to each other by primary keys.

-1. order_details -
+1. **order_details:**
+        order_details_id: A unique identifier for each order detail entry.
+        order_id: A unique identifier for each order.
+        pizza_id: A unique identifier for each pizza.
+        quantity: Represents the quantity of the specified pizza in the order detail.

-2. orders -
+2. **orders:**
+        order_id: A unique identifier for each order.
+        date: The date when the order was placed.
+        time: The time when the order was placed.

-3. pizza_prices -
+3. **pizza_prices:**
+        pizza_id: A unique identifier for each pizza.
+        pizza_type_id: Identifies the type of pizza.
+        size: Represents the size of the pizza.
+        price: Indicates the price associated with the specific pizza size.

-4. menu -
+4. **menu:**
+        pizza_type_id: Identifies the type of pizza.
+        name: The name of the pizza.
+        category: Specifies the category to which the pizza belongs.
+        ingredients: Lists the ingredients used in the pizza.

 ### Data Cleaning